caoting-dotcom/multiBranchModel/README.md

 python run_pipeline.py --configs /data --adb_host host.docker.internal
 ```

+## Trouble shooting

+### Could not create Hexagon delegate

+It means your android smartphone is not equipped with a Hexagon DSP or your Hexagon architecture is unsupported by tensorflow.
+Currently, tensorflow only support Hexagon of architecture 680/682/685/690.

+### Segmentation fault

+This error is most likely caused by no root access.
+Root is required for energy measurement.
+If you don't want to profile the energy, please pass `--no_root` to `run_pipeline.py`.

 ## Code structure

 - src/mbm-pycls: The model generation and training are based on [pycls](https://github.com/facebookresearch/pycls).
 It is included in this repo as a submodule.
 Our modifications involve commits from [fc4fc5](https://github.com/kaleid-liner/mbm-pycls/commit/fc4fc503e7d0f4f9fbf369b068d45af191d8c5e9), mainly including: